Does Fake Tan Cause Acne and Breakouts?

 Self-tanners might make acne look more pronounced.
 Self-tanners work by reacting with dead skin cells on the skin, and there is usually a larger amount of dead skin cells around pimples.

 The chemical in self-tanners responsible for this is dihydroxyacetone acid (DHA).
-This can cause the area around the pimples to turn a darker shade, which makes the acne look worse.
-The more dead skin around the pimples on your face, the darker these areas of skin will be
+This can cause the area around the pimples to turn a darker shade, making the acne appear worse.

-Exfoliating before applying self-tanner is a good way to prevent his from happening.
-This will scrub away most of the dead skin cells around pimples, giving the self-tanner a more even platform to work on, and not highlighting the pimples more.
+This will scrub away most of the dead skin cells around pimples, providing a more even surface for the self-tanner to work on and minimising the visibility of the pimples.

-At the same time, if you use treatment on your acne which contains petrolatum, mineral oil, or too much moisturizer, this could cause the self-tanner not to stick to the pimples, which will cause them to stay lighter and pinker while the rest of the skin tans, causing them to be more noticeable.
+At the same time, if you use treatment on your acne which contains petrolatum, mineral oil, or too much moisturiser, this could cause the self-tanner not to stick to the pimples, which will cause them to stay lighter and pinker while the rest of the skin tans, causing them to be more noticeable.

 There are also some self-tanning products which contain a combination of DHA and erythrulose, which causes the tan to develop over a period of days.
-This means that you could actually use too much to start with, and won’t realize it until a few days later.

 Is Self-Tanner Better for Your Skin Than Sun Tanning?

 There is no doubt that sun tanning is harmful to your skin, even if you are one of the lucky ones who get a wonderfully bronzed tan from a few hours in the sun.
-Self-tanning is definitely the way to go, especially if you can find a product that doesn’t aggravate your acne.

 You will receive more of a tan from UV-A radiation if you have a higher level of brown pigment in your skin.

-The sun also emits UV-B rays, which are responsible for immediate damage to the skin.
-These rays might not have an immediate effect on the actual color of the skin, but they do cause the skin to produce new melanin.
+These rays might not have an immediate effect on the actual colour of the skin, but they do cause the skin to produce new melanin.

 Is Self-Tanner Safe To Use With Acne?